junxit/us-congress-bills-114/metadata.md

 - 2015-07-29 — Introduced in House
 - 2015-07-29 — Referred to the House Committee on Oversight and Government Reform.
 - 2015-07-29 — Sponsor introductory remarks on measure.
 (CR E1177)
+- 2016-11-16 — Committee Consideration and Mark-up Session Held.
+- 2016-11-16 — Ordered to be Reported (Amended) by Voice Vote.
+- 2016-12-12 — Placed on the Union Calendar, Calendar No. 677.
+- 2016-12-12 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+114-864.
+- 2016-12-12 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+114-864.